+Overall Capacity: Medium-high Guidelines

 On parts of the glen and the lower containing hill slopes to the north and south, the planting of native woodland would be characteristic to the landscape and in general, would enhance the glen without detriment to its Special Landscape Qualities.
 On the glen floor however, the pattern of open pastures that contribute to the quality of the 'wild and rugged highlands contrasting with pastoral lowlands' could be compromised by extensive woodland planting.
 In places, planting in open areas could also detract from open views to nearby hill and mountain summits that provide a dramatic backdrop to the glen.

-- Additional native woodland on parts of the glen sides and surrounding lower hill slopes would be favoured. - Ensure woodland edges relate to the natural landform of the glen and surrounding hill slopes. - Encourage natural regeneration on steeper hill slopes, away from distinctive rocky outcrops. - Maintain open views towards mountain summits. - Maintain open views over Loch Lomond and Loch Long. - Consider planting woodland clumps and riparian trees on some parts of the glen floor where important open views along the glen would not be affected.
+Additional native woodland on parts of the glen sides and surfavoured.
+Ensure woodland edges relate to the natural landform of the Encourage natural regeneration on steeper hill slopes, away Maintain open views towards mountain summits.
+Maintain open views over Loch Lomond and Loch Long.
+Consider planting woodland clumps and riparian trees on sor important open views along the glen would not be affected.

+Productive conifer

+Overall Capacity: Low Guidelines

 On the glen floor, the pattern of open pastures that contribute to the quality of the 'wild and rugged highlands contrasting with pastoral lowlands' would be compromised by extensive woodland planting.
-In places, planting in open areas would also detract from open views to nearby hill and mountain summits that provide a dramatic backdrop to the glen, especially those enjoyed from parts of the A83, the West Highland rail line and the network of Core Paths that traverse the Sub-zone.

-• Resist any productive conifer planting within the glen and on surrounding hill slopes.
+In places, planting in open areas would also detract from open views to nearby hill and mountain summits that provide a dramatic backdrop to the glen, especialy those enjoyed from parts of the A83, the West Highland rail line and the network of Core Paths that traverse the Sub-zone.
+Resist any productive conifer planting within the glen and on